Kunming-Montreal Global Biodiversity Framework: Implications

 The GBF is not a legally binding treaty, but it is expected to have a major impact in countries around the world as they endeavor to meet their targets, through the development of new plans and regulations.
 For example, protected areas will be expanded and subsidies for ecologically destructive activities such as fishing will have to be redirected.

 Progress towards national targets has been under review at COP16.
 By the summit's end, just 44 out of 196 parties had come up with new biodiversity plans.

+In May 2024, United Nations Environmental Programme (UNEP) and China launched the Kunming Biodiversity Fund, with China committing $230 million USD for projects supporting GBF goals in developing countries.

+In 2024, Boran and Pettorelli wrote a policy paper in the Journal of Applied Ecology outlining the need for the Kunming-Montreal Framework to be better aligned with the Paris Agreement.